fttlov/JCAdvance/README.md

 a) Roll - clockwise/counter-clockwise wrist rotation (like a screwdriver)   <br>
 b) Pitch - controller orientation, where horizontal - with R and ZR pointing at the screen, vertical-  with them pointing to the ceiling <br>

 Imagine the Joy-Con as an airplane: ZR is the nose, ABXY is the roof.
-Pitch = nose up/down, Yaw = nose left/right.
+Controls: Pitch = nose up/down, Yaw = nose left/right.
 Roll — twisting around the nose axis ("screwdriver" gesture).
-Behavior in different modes:
+Behavior in different modes: <br>
 0 — At Roll > 0, Pitch and Yaw axes skew.
-Requires keeping the Joy-Con level at all times (gyroscope only mode).
+Requires keeping the Joy-Con level at all times (gyroscope only mode) <br>
 1 — At Roll < 120°, no axis skew occurs.
-At Pitch > 0, wrist twisting (screwdriver) starts influencing Yaw (+accelerometer) 3 — No axis skewing.
+At Pitch > 0, wrist twisting (screwdriver) starts influencing Yaw (+accelerometer) <br>
+3 — No axis skewing.
 No screwdriver effect, but aim locks when Pitch > 90° (+accelerometer)

 Conclusion: With a more or less horizontal grip, Mode "3" provides the best accuracy and predictability for gyro aiming.   <br>